 Now on to Part II, Premium Tax Credit Claim and Reconciliation of Advance Payment of Premium Tax Credit.
 This is where you’ll figure out your PTC and compare it against any advance payments (APTC).
 If you had marketplace coverage for the whole year you’ll use Line 11 to enter your annual totals.
 Otherwise, use one or more of the lines for the 12 months of the year to enter your monthly contributions.

-If line 24 is greater than line 25, subtract line 25 from line 24.
+If the amount on line 24 is greater than that on line 25, subtract line 25’s amount from line 24.
 Enter the difference on line 26 and on your 1040 or 1040NR form.
 That’s your net PTC.
 You’re getting a tax credit!
 If you elected the alternative calculation for marriage, enter zero.
 If line 24 equals line 25, enter zero.
 Stop here.

 But if line 25 (your APTC) is greater than line 24 (your PTC), leave line 26 blank and continue to line 27.